TL;DR (Quick-Answer Box)

 • Using the leg bone as a handle, carve the lamb by slicing vertically along the roast in the boneless area, then parallel to the bone in the shank section.

 • Arrange the slices on a platter and pour the carving juices on top.
-Garnish with the rosemary sprigs and lemon slices and serve.
+Garnish with the Fresh rosemary sprigs and slices of 1 lemon and serve.

 Super Tuscan Cookbook